 However, for those who are highly active, this amount may not be sufficient.
 That’s why seeking the advice of a nutritionist or dietitian is highly recommended.

-They can help determine your body’s specific caloric needs and create a plan that will optimize your muscle-building efforts.
+They can help determine your body’s specific caloric needs.
+Then, they’ll create a plan to optimize your muscle-building efforts.

 Conclusion